Starfish-develop/Starfish/README.md

 * sampler for stellar parameters generates new stellar spectrum, evaluates a global lnprob by summing together the lnprobs of each OrderModel

-    * then, using a list of OrderSamplers... order by order...
+    * then, using a list of OrderSamplers, order by order

         * sample the Chebyshev coefficients  ``lnprob`` parameterized by an OrderNum in the **args
         * sample the global order covariance properties via the Matern kernel, using a ``lnprob`` parameterized by the **args